endurantgames/RP_Tags/README.md

   - `:xs`, `:s`, etc
   - Update for new gender settings in trp3
   - Something I forgot
+  - Make sure all the libraries are current
-  - See if it can be generalized for any oUF addon
+  - See if RPT can be generalized for any oUF addon
   - Miscellaneous bug fixes